aspect-build/bazel-super-formatter/README.md

 Easily ensure your code is always formatted, with consistent tooling across everyone's machines.

+bazel-super-formatter is an aggregator tool that runs many formatters, in the spirit of <https://github.com/github/super-linter>.

 Features:

-- Don't need to add source files to Bazel library targets, or even adopt Bazel at all.
+- Don't need to add Bazel targets to include the source files, or even adopt Bazel at all.
 - Managed, fully hermetic tools and runtimes (except as noted below).
 - Honors formatter configuration files.

-TODOs:

-- Lazy: only fetch tooling needed by languages that are present
-- Ship as a pre-commit.com hook

 Supported languages: